Hutchison and others v County Durham and Darlington NHS Trust

-Hutchison and others v County Durham and Darlington NHS Trust is an ongoing employment tribunal case in the United Kingdom between a group of eight nurses and the County Durham and Darlington NHS Trust over a policy at Darlington Memorial Hospital allowing transgender women to use women's facilities.
+Hutchison and others v County Durham and Darlington NHS Trust was an employment tribunal case in the United Kingdom between a group of eight female nurses and the County Durham and Darlington NHS Trust over a policy at Darlington Memorial Hospital allowing transgender women to use women's facilities.
+On 16 January 2026 the tribunal judgement was published, concluding that the NHS trust had harassed and discriminated against the nurses by requiring them to share a changing room with a transgender women and by not taking the nurses concerns seriously.

 Background

-The case centers around transgender woman Rose Henderson using the women's changing room since 2019, although beyond that the facts of the case are vastly disputed.
+The case centered around transgender woman Rose Henderson using the women's changing room since 2019, although beyond that the facts of the case were vastly disputed.

-According to the nurses, Henderson had at some point stopped taking her hormone medication in order to be able to get her girlfriend pregnant, thus making her "a sexually active biological male"; and they had had submitted a group complaint letter to their bosses alleging such.
+According to the nurses, Henderson had at some point stopped taking her hormone medication in order to be able to get her girlfriend pregnant, thus making her "a sexually active biological male"; and they had submitted a group complaint letter to their bosses alleging such.
 Henderson denies that she ever stopped her hormone therapy, saying that she had only ever mentioned the abstract possibility of getting her girlfriend pregnant during a theoretical discussion with colleagues.
 Beth Hutchison, the nurse leading the case, said that she found anything Henderson said difficult to believe given that she was "a man pretending to be a woman".